RobTillaart/SGP30/README.md

 - **float getH2()** gets the H2 concentration.
 Units ppm.
 - **float getEthanol()** gets the Ethanol concentration.
 Units ppm.

 The used references are based upon (1) averaging raw data in outside air at 22°C @ 1 meter and (2) the assumption that this is 0.4 resp 0.5 ppm.
-(Note only 1 significant digit) as mentioned is datasheet P2.
+(Note only 1 significant digit) as mentioned in datasheet P2.

 - **void  setSrefH2(uint16_t s = 13119)** // 13119 is my measurement.
 - **uint16_t getSrefH2()** returns value set.